-Ted Smith has been Chairman and CEO of the MIND Research Institute since 2005.
+Ted Smith has been Chairman of the MIND Research Institute since 2005.
 In addition to conducting neuroscience and education research, MIND Research Institute develops, markets and supports math instructional software.
 After founding FileNet Corporation in 1982, Ted led the company as chairman and CEO until 1998 and continued as a director until the company was acquired by IBM in 2006.
 Revenue at that time was approximately $500M.
 FileNet is the worldwide leader in software for document image processing electronic document management, enterprise content management and Internet workflow applications.

 Prior to founding FileNet, Ted was President and CEO of Basic Four Corporation, a small business computer manufacturer, from 1975 to 1981.
 During this time, he was also a director of Basic Four’s parent corporation, MAI, a New York Stock Exchange listed company.
 Under his management, Basic Four grew from $40M to $220M in product revenue with more than 20,000 customers worldwide.
 Ted was the Executive Vice President and a director of Sycor, Inc. before joining Basic Four.
 Sycor, also a New York Stock Exchange listed company, was the first manufacturer of intelligent terminals.
 He helped build the company from a start-up to $54M in revenue before he left to head Basic Four in 1975.
 The Institute of American Entrepreneurs named Ted Entrepreneur of the Year for Southern California in 1987.
 He is a director of Apriso Corporation, a supplier of manufacturing execution software.